KathiSa/climateindoorsimulation/APIuse.md

 response)
 ```

-Return the status of an simulation which was run with only an dif and epw file (same response like simulation/control)
+Return the status of an simulation which was run with only an idf and epw file (same response like simulation/control)

 ```
 response = requests.get("http://localhost:5000/simulation/control/onlyidf", json={"id": simID})